-A university team surveyed 492 adult men and women to explore the connection between emotional functioning and the dark , known as the dark triad.
-Further analysis revealed that higher levels of alexithymia and anhedonia are linked to psychopathy, but only in women.
+A university team surveyed 492 adult men and women to explore the connection between emotional functioning and the “dark triad.”
+Further analysis found that higher levels of alexithymia and anhedonia were linked to psychopathy — but only in women.

 Alexithymia, or emotional blindness, is characterized by an inability to understand one’s own emotions.
 Anhedonia, on the other hand, is marked by a near-total lack of pleasure, motivation, and interest.

-“These associations are not the same across genders: they are clearly present in , while absent in men.
-This difference can be explained by biological (hormonal and neuroendocrine) factors, sociocultural influences related to gender roles, and various methods of emotional regulation,” the researchers noted.
+“These associations are not the same across genders: they are clearly present in women, while absent in men.
+This difference can be explained by biological (hormonal and neuroendocrine) factors, sociocultural influences related to gender roles, and various methods of emotional regulation,” the authors wrote.

-To recap, the dark triad refers to a psychological concept that combines three personality traits: narcissism, Machiavellianism, and psychopathy. involves an inflated sense of self-importance.
-Machiavellianism is the tendency to manipulate, deceive, and focus on personal interests.
-Psychopathy is associated with impulsivity, a lack of empathy, and disregard for the feelings of others.
+To recap, the dark triad refers to three personality traits: narcissism, Machiavellianism, and psychopathy.
+Narcissism involves an inflated sense of self-importance.
+Machiavellianism is the tendency to manipulate, deceive, and pursue personal interests.
+Psychopathy is associated with impulsivity, a lack of empathy, and a disregard for other people’s feelings.

-Previous studies have identified a link between the dark triad and several character traits, including hostility toward animals, humiliation of others, and loneliness.
+Previous studies have identified links between the dark triad and several character traits, including hostility toward animals, humiliation of others, and loneliness.
 However, the connection between dark traits and emotional dysfunction has remained unclear.

-As the scientists pointed out in an article published in the journal Behavioural Sciences, the dark triad is traditionally associated with external behavior (shifting responsibility for one’s life onto external circumstances) and a lack of empathy.
-However, “new data suggest that these traits are also linked to internal emotional vulnerability,” the researchers stated.
+A paper in the journal Behavioural Sciences says the dark triad is traditionally associated with external behavior (shifting responsibility for one’s life onto external circumstances) and a lack of empathy.
+However, the paper adds, “new data suggest that these traits are also linked to internal emotional vulnerability.”

 What Explains the Differences in Female Psychopathy?

-Thus, in women, unlike in , the traits of the dark triad were closely associated with emotional dysfunction, specifically alexithymia and anhedonia.
+Thus, in women, unlike in men, dark triad traits were closely associated with emotional dysfunction, specifically alexithymia and anhedonia.
 The reasons for this discrepancy are not fully understood.
-In an attempt to explain it, researchers proposed three main theories.
+To explain it, the authors proposed three main theories.

-First, these differences may be due to biological factors.
-“Testosterone, which is typically higher in men than in women, is associated with traits such as dominance, impulsivity, and risk-taking,” the scientists explained.
+First, biological factors may play a role.
+“Testosterone, which is typically higher in men than in women, is associated with traits such as dominance, impulsivity, and risk-taking,” the authors wrote.

-The second factor may be sociocultural influences.
-The third explanation is likely the theory of emotional regulation.
-“Women with pronounced psychopathic traits often have a history of emotional disorders or early trauma and tend to exhibit more marginal personality traits than men,” the researchers noted.
+The second factor may be sociocultural influences tied to gender roles and expectations.
+The third explanation focuses on emotional regulation.
+“Women with pronounced psychopathic traits often have a history of emotional disorders or early trauma and tend to exhibit more marginal personality traits than men,” the authors wrote.

 What Do Other Scientists Think About This?

-The new analysis was conducted shortly after another study by researchers at Anglia Ruskin University (UK) revealed that female psychopaths are more common than we think.
-Scientists have simply “struggled to identify them for a long time.”
+The new analysis was published shortly after a study by researchers at Anglia Ruskin University (UK) suggested that female psychopaths are more common than we think — scientists have simply “struggled to identify them for a long time.”

-In an interview with Daily Mail, Dr. Clive Boddy, co-author of the previous study, confirmed that the signs of psychopathy in women differ from those in men.
+In an interview with the Daily Mail, Dr. Clive Boddy, co-author of that study, confirmed that the signs of psychopathy in women differ from those in men.

 “Psychopaths are driven by a need to exert power over others and control them using any available resources.
 In male psychopaths, this may manifest as physical dominance through violence, bullying, and threats.
 In female psychopaths, it often takes the form of manipulation through seduction, relational aggression, spreading rumors, and lying about others for personal gain and advantage,” Dr. Boddy explained.